Galilean conformal algebras in two spatial dimension: Verma modules over for integer

-It is clear from the definitions and Lemma~\ref{lemm:vanish} that $ M_n $ is a matrix of row echelon form and its block diagonal parts is the matrices whose entries are product of vectors between $ {\cal V}^{a,b}_{AB} $ and $ {\cal V}^{b,a}_{BA}. $ We denote the matrices sitting in the block diagonal of $M_n$ by
+It is clear from Definition~\ref{def:horizon}, \ref{def:verti} and Lemma~\ref{lemm:vanish} that $ M_n $ is a matrix of row echelon form and its block diagonal parts is the matrices whose entries are product of vectors between $ {\cal V}^{a,b}_{AB} $ and $ {\cal V}^{b,a}_{BA}. $ We denote the matrices sitting in the block diagonal of $M_n$ by

-As an example we give $n=2$ matrix: { } where the rows and columns are labelled by the triple $(b, A, B). $
+As an example we give $n=2$ matrix: { } where the rows and columns are labelled by the triple $(a, A, B). $

 Summarizing the results so far, $ \Delta_n $ equals, up to sign, to the product of determinant of the matrices sitting in diagonal parts of $ M_n:$